oracle-livelabs/apex/online-book-store-app/2-rest-data/2-rest-data-source.md

 REST Data Sources enable developers to access to Representational State Transfer (REST) services or generic JSON data feeds in applications and use the data in Oracle APEX components.

-Data Synchronization enables developers to automatically sync the contents of a local table with the data from a REST service.
+Data Synchronization lets developers automatically cache the data from a REST service in a local table to improve performance for less-frequently-changing reference data.

 A faceted search page displays and filters data using an intuitive experience users recognize from e-commerce sites (a left Search region and a Report region).
 The report region displays search results as cards or a classic report.